Call or email us. It’s completely confidential.

 Illinois Workers' Compensation Law Overview

-We are Illinois lawyers, who since 2001, have been offering legal guidance and attorney referrals to the best workers compensation attorneys in Illinois.
+We are Illinois lawyers, who since 2001, have been offering FREE legal guidance and attorney referrals to the best workers compensation attorneys in Illinois.
 Call our office at 312-346-5320 or 800-517-1614 to speak with an attorney for FREE and get pointed in the right direction.
 Or you can fill out our contact form to tell us about your case and we will contact you.
 All inquiries are free and confidential.

-Illinois Workers' Compensation Law OverviewThe Illinois Workers Compensation Act is a “no fault” wage replacement system designed to pay the injured worker both medical benefits and lost wages during his or her period of incapacity from work.
-“No fault” means that fault is not considered when determining whether or not you have a case, but the employer’s liability is limited to benefits specified in the statute.
-In other words, employees who get hurt on the job cannot sue their employer.
+The Illinois Workers Compensation Act is a “no fault” wage replacement system designed to pay the injured worker both medical benefits and lost wages during his or her period of time off from work.
+“No fault” means that fault is not considered when determining whether or not you have a case.
+In other words, you could be at fault and still get benefits.
+The tradeoff is the employer’s liability is limited to benefits specified in the statute.
+In other words, employees who get hurt on the job cannot sue their employer, even if the employer was negligent.

 All Illinois work injury claims are handled through the Illinois Workers’ Compensation Commission.
-The main office is located at the Thompson Center in downtown Chicago and there are numerous hearing locations throughout the state.
+The main office is located at the Daley Center in downtown Chicago and there are numerous hearing locations throughout the state.
 The Commission operates the state court system for workers’ compensation cases.
 Workers’ compensation claims are not lawsuits so there is no Judge or jury trial.
 Rather an Arbitrator hears evidence in disputed claims and makes decisions that can be appealed to a three person Commission panel.

 For injured workers we typically recommend lawyers that exclusively handle work injury claims.
 We believe this gives you a better chance of success than if you hire a jack of all trades firm that will take on most cases that come through the door.
 Illinois workers’ compensation laws are constantly changing and the great majority of defense attorneys only handle workers’ compensation claims.
 As an injured worker, you are putting yourself at a disadvantage if your lawyer does not exclusively focus on workers’ compensation claims.